LonaBam/alx-system_engineering-deveops/0x02-shell_redirections/README.md

-13-unique - This script takes a list of words as input and prints words that appear exactly once 14-findthatword - This script displays the lines containing a specific pattern from a specific file 15-countthatword - This script displays the number of lines that contain a specif pattern in a file
+13-unique - This script takes a list of words as input and prints words that appear exactly once 14-findthatword - This script displays the lines containing a specific pattern from a specific file 15-countthatword - This script displays the number of lines that contain a specif pattern in a file 16-whatsnext - This script displays lines that contain a specific pattern and 3 lines after them in a file